2010 United States House of Representatives elections in Illinois: District 10

 In a poll of 878 likely voters, conducted on February 18, 2010, by We Ask America (WAA), Seals led with 40 percent to Dold's 37 percent while Mayers received the support of 2 percent.
 A poll by Anzalone Liszt Research, conducted between May 12 and 17, 2010 with a sample of 502 likely voters, found Seals leading with 46 percent to Dold's 38 percent.
 In a WAA poll of 1,015 registered voters, conducted on August 4, 2010, 43 percent of respondents supported Seals while 40 percent favored Dold and 17 percent chose another candidate or were undecided.
 A poll of 500 likely voters, conducted by Anzalone Liszt between August 30 and September 2, 2010, Seals led with 49 percent to Dold's 36 percent.
 In a poll of 405 likely voters, conducted by The Hill between October 2 and 7, 2010, 49 percent of respondents intended to vote for Seals, while 37 percent supported Dold and 11 percent were undecided.
 A poll of 1,148 likely voters, conducted by WAA on October 15, 2010, found Dold leading with 50 percent to Seals's 39 percent, while 11 percent were undecided.
-In a WAA poll of 861 likely voters, conducted on October 31, 2010, Dold led with 54 percent to Seals's 46 percent.Sabato's Crystal Ball rated the race as "Leans Democratic" in September 2010.
-In October 2010 The Cook Political Report rated the race as "Lean Democratic" and CQ Politics rated the race as "Leans Democratic".
-In November 2010 The Rothenberg Political Report rated the race as "Toss-up/Tilt Democrat".
-Prior to the election FiveThirtyEights forecast gave Seals a 68 percent chance of winning and projected that he would receive 52 percent of the vote to Dold's 48 percent.
+In a WAA poll of 861 likely voters, conducted on October 31, 2010, Dold led with 54 percent to Seals's 46 percent.

 On election day, Dold was elected with 51 percent of the vote to Seals's 49 percent.
 In May 2011, Seals was appointed as the assistant director of the Illinois Department of Commerce and Economic Opportunity.
 Dold unsuccessfully sought re-election in 2012 and was succeeded by Democrat Brad Schneider.
 Dold successfully challenged Schneider in 2014 to regain the seat, but unsuccessfully sought re-election in 2016 and was again succeeded by Schneider.